businessneur/interviewprep_bolt/README.md

 ### Prerequisites
 - Node.js 18+ and npm
-- An API key from either OpenAI or Anthropic
+- An API key from either OpenAI, Anthropic, or Google Gemini
-- LiveKit Cloud account or self-hosted LiveKit server
+- LiveKit Cloud account or self-hosted LiveKit server (for voice interviews)
+- Supabase account (for authentication)
 - Microphone access for voice interviews

 ### 1. Clone and Install Dependencies